gvdpol/PracticalDevOps/docs/Intro_Release_Pipeline/CONTINUOUS-INTEGRATION.md

 The Editor highlights that a setting requires your attention.

 -----------------------------------------------------------------
-Select **Pipeline** from the list, and make sure the "Hosted VS2017" Agent queue is selected.
+Select **Pipeline** from the list, and make sure the "Azure Pipelines" Agent pool is selected and **"Agent Specification"** is set to "windows-2019".

 ![Select agent](<media/4f.png>)